serverless/serverless/docs/providers/aws/events/apigateway.md

 functions: ......
 ```

-This creates API gateway and then exports the `restApiId` and `rootResourceId` values using cloudformation crosss stack output.
+This creates API gateway and then exports the `restApiId` and `rootResourceId` values using cloudformation cross stack output.
 We will import this and reference in future services.

 ```yml